sans242/sans242.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A non-exhaustive snippet describing me.
+subtitle: A very exhaustive snippet describing me.
 ---

-IN PORGRESS
+IN PROGRESS

 ### Education